Research

 Motivated by the urgent and valuable applications that may arise, such as new therapeutics and optoelectronic devices, numerous research groups in Chemistry and Biochemistry pursue the art and science of synthesizing new organic, inorganic, and organometallic molecules; novel crystals and macromolecular materials.
 Moreover, the fundamental science at the core of this work advances the frontier of synthetic methodologies.
 Several parallel and intertwined efforts thrive in our department: for developing new synthetic techniques and strategies; for creating new organic and inorganic molecules; and for discovering the fundamental – often unusual properties of these new materials.

-Faculty: Abu-OmarBazan, Ford, Hawker, Hayton, Jaeger, LéonardLipshutz, Little, Pettus, Read de Alaniz, Scott, Seshadri, Stucky, Wudl, YangZakarian, Zhang
+Faculty: Abu-OmarBazan, Ford, Hawker, Hayton, Jaeger, LéonardLipshutz, Little, Pettus, Read de Alaniz, Scott, Seshadri, Stucky, Wilson, Wudl, YangZakarian, Zhang

 Rare example of a square planar Fe(IV) complex